openharmony/arkcompiler_ets_frontend/arkguard/README.md

 ## Write rules

-The files `obfusation-rules.txt` and `consumer-rules.txt` are created by DevEco Studio automatically, but they do not contain any rule by default.
+The files `obfuscation-rules.txt` and `consumer-rules.txt` are created by DevEco Studio automatically, but they do not contain any rule by default.
 You can write rules in these files or include rules from other files, as the following example shows.
 ```